-When Kentucky HEALTH goes live, individuals will not lose medical benefits.
+When Kentucky HEALTH begins on April 1, 2019, individuals will not lose medical benefits.

 Most individuals will keep the same benefits.
 Pregnant women, children, individuals who are considered medically frail, former foster youth up to age 26, and groups covered by Medicaid before the expansion will have all the same benefits they do now, including vision, dental, and access to non-emergency medical transportation.